NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/system_dynamic_data.md

 DATA_DIR = download(PowerSystems.UtilsData.TestData, folder = pwd())
 ```

+Although `PowerSystems.jl` is not constrained to only PSS/e files, commonly the data available
+comes in a pair of files: One for the static data power flow case and a second one with the
+dynamic components information.
+However, `PowerSystems.jl` is able to take any power flow case
+and specify dynamic components to it.

-The following describes the system creation for the OMIB case.
+The following describes the system creation for the one machine infinite bus case using custom

-## Static System creation

-There are plenty of ways to define a static system (for Power Flow purposes), but the
+component specifications.

+## One Machine Infinite Bus Example

+First load data from any format (see [Constructing a System from RAW data](@ref parsing) for
-recommended option for users is to use a [PTI data format](https://labs.ece.uw.edu/pstca/formats/pti.txt) (`.raw` file)
+details.
+In this example we will load a [PTI power flow data format](https://labs.ece.uw.edu/pstca/formats/pti.txt)
-or a [Matpower data format](https://matpower.org/docs/manual.pdf) (`.m` file),
-since parsers are available.
-The following `OMIB.raw` file is used to create the OMIB system:
+(`.raw` file) as follows:

 ```raw
 0, 100, 33, 0, 0, 60  / 24-Apr-2020 17:05:49 - MATPOWER 7.0.1-dev